"...an outstanding young fiddle player"

 – The Folk Diary Rowan grew up in the foothills of the Burren on the west coast of Ireland surrounded by traditional music.
 Both his father, Charlie (of De Dannan) and his mother, Frances (who taught him the fiddle) were key figures in his musical development.

-The author of two successful tunebooks, he has also written articles for several magazines and led fiddle workshops at festivals all over the country.
-A familiar face in ceilidh bands across the UK and a constant of the Irish session scene, he first performed at folk clubs & festivals with the Georgia Lewis Band, with whom he recorded an EP and full-length studio album.
-Rowan now plays in a duo with BBC Young Folk Awards finalist Rosie Hodgson (with whom he released Rise Aurora) and in a trio, The Wilderness Yet, with guitarist & flautist Philippe Barnes.
+The author of three traditional tunebooks, he has also written articles for several magazines and led fiddle workshops at festivals all over the country.
+A familiar face in ceilidh bands across the UK and a constant of the session scene, he first performed at folk clubs & festivals with Georgia Lewis, with whom he recorded an EP and full-length studio album.
 His solo album, Mountscribe, was released in 2018 to critical acclaim after winning the "Future of Young Folk Award" at Bromyard Folk Festival.
 In 2019, Rowan received a creative bursary from EFDSS for his SONGHIVE compilation album which he set up to raise awareness of the plight of the bees; he took over the running of Brighton Acoustic Club; and also started a research project on sean-nós singing in the Connemara Gaeltacht with an award from Help Musicians UK.
+He also works for Fay Hield on her project, Access Folk, which explores ways to increase and diversify participation in English folk singing.

 Rowan also runs Scribe Records – an independent record label and publishing house for folk & traditional music.
 He has had a hand in recording, mixing, producing & designing over 20 records in the past 5 years. |